susanaviruglio/Milestone-project-1/README.md

 1.

+# DESIGN EVOLUTION

-# Home
+## Home

-page
-Firstly in my first page you will find the home page (header) where I will describe the purpose of this website.
-I will add the principal header with a background picture.
-Then I will add the menu buttons with the links of the different website pages: what to do (information of places to go and what to eat) contact or about us (information about how to get there and a form if the user has any enquire).
+In my first page you will find the home page (header) where I have described the purpose of this website with an introductory paragraph.
+I have added the principal header with a background picture.
+Beneath the principal image, I created the navigation menu with link of the three different web pages: what to do (information of places to go and what to eat) contact or about us (information about how to get there and a form if the user has any enquire).

-Underneath I will have my first section(h2) Welcome to Granada! with a paragraph description of the website and introduction.
+Underneath I will have my first section(h2) Welcome to Granada! with a paragraph description of the website and introduction attracting the user to know more about it.

 (I have not decided yet this part)In my second section I will add a desmy next h2 named History & Culture where I will offer the reader a summary about the history of Granada.
 The reader will have the option of reading and learning so they will get information to get later on the discount.
+In my section area I have provided the user with some interesting activities to book in Granada.
+I have used Bootstrap to create the layout and some pictures.

+Finally I have created the footer where some link in social media and email with a copyright.

 In my last division I will add a small section with picture of my menu so the reader do not need to go back up and find the links to the next pages.
 In this way I consider it will attract the attention of the user and finally visit the other sites.
 Lastly the user will find a footer section with social links and some links with my contact, or more information.